 Bidens briefly moved to secure location after plane entered restricted airspace near beach house

-Rehoboth Beach, Delaware - President Joe Biden and first lady Jill Biden were transported to a safe location for about 30 minutes on Saturday due to a plane entering the secure airspace over the family's Rehoboth Beach, Delaware, house.
+Rehoboth Beach, Delaware – President Joe Biden and first lady Jill Biden were transported to a safe location for about 30 minutes on Saturday after a small plane entered the secure airspace over the family's Rehoboth Beach, Delaware, house.

 The White House said in a statement that "a small private plane entered restricted airspace, all indications are by mistake, and precautionary measures were taken."